excited-bore/vim-tmux-kitty-navigator/README.md

  let g:tmux_navigator_preserve_zoom
  let g:tmux_navigator_no_wrap
 ```
-You don't need to reconfigure these if you've already used `vim-tmux-navigator` and you're migrating.Also, like for the original plugin, these are all 0 at default
+You don't need to reconfigure these if you've already used `vim-tmux-navigator` and you're migrating.
+Also, like for the original plugin, these are all 0 at default

 ### KITTY